What's an insurance declarations page?

 For each coverage, you'll see a value limit that represents the maximum amount the insurance company will pay in the event of a loss.

-The property deductibles you chose when you purchased home insurance will be stated on your declarations page.
+The homeowners insurance deductibles you chose when you purchased home insurance will be stated on your declarations page.
 A deductible is the out-of-pocket amount you'll pay each time you file a covered claim.

 Why do I need an insurance declarations page?